How to use a business card to better manage your cash flow

 By using your business card to cover expenses you normally cover with cash, cheque or EFTPOS, you can free up additional cash for costs that can't be covered by card.

 Using a business card can also help extend your cash flow.
 For example, Amercian Express business credit cards offer up to 55 days to pay for purchases, meaning you can stretch your available cash flow further.
+If you're paying a supplier that doesn't accept card, you can use American Express AccessLine to pay with your card, access up to 51 cashflow days and earn points.
+You can learn more about this flexible payment option in this article.

 With more money in your account day to day, you're better positioned to cover unforeseen costs and look to build your business.